OpenGVLab/VideoChat-Flash/README.md

 ## :fire: Updates
+- [x] **2025/03/27**:🔥🔥🔥 We release our dataset and evaluation codes for single-hop and multi-hop needle-in-a-haystack!
 - [x] **2025/03/09**:🔥🔥🔥 We release our weights of each training stage [here](https://github.com/OpenGVLab/VideoChat-Flash/blob/main/llava-train_videochat/README.), try to build your VideoChat-Flash on them!
 - [x] **2025/02/25**:🔥🔥🔥 We release our [training data](https://huggingface.co/datasets/OpenGVLab/VideoChat-Flash-Training-Data), [training codes based LLaVA](llava-train_videochat) for VideoChat-Flash and [training codes based XTuner](xtuner-train_internvideo2_5) for finetuning InternVideo2.5.
 - [x] **2025/02/12**: 🎉🎉🎉Our VideoChat-Flash-7B@448 has achieved first place on the latest Video Detail Caption Benchmark, [AuroraCap](https://rese1f.github.io/aurora-web/).